Where Are the Internet Networks?

 Published (updated: ) in Technology.

 The Internet is a network of networks.
 But where are these networks?
-We can get some insight by using the location of the organization that holds the registration for the allocated Autonomous System Number (ASN) assigned to the network as a proxy.
+We can get some insight by using the location of the organization that holds the registration for the allocated Autonomous System Number (ASN) assigned to the network as a proxy for the location of that network.
 All Internet networks must be assigned an ASN in order for them to be connected to the routing fabric of the Internet.
-ASN registration records are public and maintained by the Regional Internet Registries and their coordinating body the Number Resource Organization.
+ASN registration records are public and maintained by the Regional Internet Registries.

 Check out our animated timeline of ASN allocations below to see how the countries that are home to the networks that make up the Internet have evolved over time.